rizatsk/back_end_api_itmu/readme.md

 4. For Access Token And Refresh Token , use node : "require('crypto').randomBytes(64).toString('hex')"
 5. Install node package "npm install"
 6. Migration in your database "npm migrate up"
-7. Running program "npm run start-dev"
+7. Running program "npm run start:dev"
 8. Collection Postman import in your postman for tester, file in folder "postman".
 9. Create Environtmen Postman for use in collection.